barbagroup/snake-repro/MesnardBarba-CiSE.md

 To explore using an existing CFD solver for future research, we decided to first complete a full replication of our previous results with these alternatives.
 Our commitment to open-source software for research is unwavering, which rules out commercial packages.
 Perhaps the most well known open-source fluid-flow software is OpenFOAM, so we set out to replicate our published results with this code.
-A more specialist open-source code is IBAMR, a project born at New York University that has continued development for half a decade.
+A more specialist open-source code is IBAMR, a project born at New York University that has continued development for a decade.
 And finally, our own group developed a new code, implementing the same solution method we had before, but providing parallel computing via the renowned PETSc library.
 We embarked on a full replication study of our previous work, using three new fluid-flow codes.